nottrobin/maas-docs/en/nodes-hw-testing.md

 aware that if the hardware tests fail the node will become unavailable for Deployment.

-!!!
-Note:
+[note]
 The majority of testing scripts only work with nodes that are backed by physical hardware (e.g. they may be incompatible with KVM-based nodes).
+[/note]

 ## Apply a hardware test